tylerm007/EspressoAdminCLI/docs/project.md

 # Project

-This suite of commands allows you to manipulate your Espresso Logic projects.
+This suite of commands used to manipulate your Espresso Logic projects.
+An Espresso server can contain one or more Projects.
+The project is a container that holds one or more database connections, resources, & business rules.

-## Usage
+e## Usage
 ```sh
   Usage: project [options] <list|create|update|delete|use|import|export>